johnstonskj/johnstonskj.github.io/work.md

 a lot of fun with some really super-smart people!

-I have been at Amazon now since 2009 and currently I am a Senior Principal Engineer in the consumer side with particular focus on [Amazon Fashion](https://www.amazon.com/amazon-fashion/b?node=7141123011) -- Softlines as it is often termed.
+I have been at Amazon now since 2009 and currently I am a Senior Principal Engineer working across all of the North America Consumer business with a current focus on [Amazon Fashion](https://www.amazon.com/amazon-fashion/b?node=7141123011) -- Softlines as it is often termed.
 Oh, and yes, we are [hiring](https://amazon.jobs/en/teams/fashion) 😉